Here’s what you need to know about sustainable materials textiles, from organic fibers to biodegradable fabric.

+One in particular, Pinatex, is made from pineapple.
 An estimated 40,000 tonnes of pineapple waste is generated globally each year.
-Ananas Anam, makers of Piñatex which utilizes waste taken from pineapple plantations in the Philippines and turns it into a non-woven fabric that can be used for clothes, footwear, or furniture.
+Ananas Anam, maker of Piñatex utilizes waste taken from pineapple plantations in the Philippines and turns it into a non-woven fabric that can be used for clothes, footwear, or furniture.
 Ananas Anam supports rural farming communities in the Philippines and takes a cradle-to-cradle approach, which means that waste from one process is used in other processes so that nothing is wasted.

 Pinatex is slowly gaining popularity in the mainstream fashion world.
 Eco-activist Livia Firth wore a dress made from Piñatex ORO, created by Italian designer Laura Strambi to the 2017 Met Gala.
 Hugo Boss was one of the first brands to use Pinatex leather to make fashion accessories.

 Fruit leathers are made by taking fruits, peels, and their agricultural waste, and filtering and mashing before being boiled to eliminate bacteria and prevent rotting.
 The fruit “soup” is then spread on a surface for drying.
 This produces sheets of material that can be easily worked, sewn, and printed like genuine leather.